tylertitsworth/5th-age-srd/Classes/Druid.md

 **Initiate Effect:** Until the end of the battle, when your melee attacks hit an enemy that has more hit points than you, the target takes 1d6 extra damage from the hit.

 **Adept Effect:** As the initiate effect, and you gain a +2 bonus to all defenses.
 You can also rally once this battle as a quick action instead of a standard action.

+##### Adventurer Feat

+Targets struck by the fear effect also have disadvantage on checks to disengage from you.

 ###### Adventurer Feat